mosip/documentation/docs/pre-registration-developer-setup.md

         "^/proxyapi": ""
           }
         }
-      }`
+      }```

-3. start the server by executing `ng serve --proxy-config proxy.conf.json --ssl true`.
+3. Start the server by executing `ng serve --proxy-config proxy.conf.json --ssl true`.

 4. Open the browser, load the app with `https://localhost:4200`.

-## Raising PR, Updating Jira for Bug Fix
+## Raising PR, Updating Jira for a Bug Fix

-1. If you want to create a new local branch for particular fix:
+1. If you want to create a new local branch for a particular fix:
    * `git checkout -b [branchname]`
    * E.g.: `git checkout -b MOSIP-20940-sonar-bug-fix`